finos/datahelix/docs/ProfileDeveloperGuide.md

 The granularity of a numeric field is a measure of how small the distinctions in that field can be; it is the smallest positive number of which every valid value is a multiple.
 For instance:

-- if a numeric field has a granularity of 1, it can only be satisfied with multiples of 1, a.k.a. integers
+- if a numeric field has a granularity of 1, it can only be satisfied with multiples of 1; the integer data type adds this constraint by default
-- if a numeric field has a granularity of 0.1, it can be satified by 1, or 1.1, but not 1.11
+- if a decimal field has a granularity of 0.1, it can be satisfied by (for example) 1, 2, 1.1 or 1.2, but not 1.11 or 1.12

 Granularities must be powers of ten less than or equal to one (1, 0.1, 0.01, etc).
+Note that it is possible to specify these granularities in scientific format eg 1E-10, 1E-15 where the _10_ and _15_ clearly distinguish that these numbers can have up to _10_ or _15_ decimal places respectively.
 Granularities outside these restrictions could be potentially useful (e.g. a granularity of 2 would permit only even numbers) but are not currently supported.

-Numeric fields currently default to a granularity of 1.
-Post-[#135](https://github.com/ScottLogic/datahelix/issues/135), they'll default to an extremely small granularity.
+Decimal fields currently default to the maximum granularity of 1E-20 (0.00000000000000000001) which means that numbers can be produced with up to 20 decimal places.
+This numeric granularity also dictates the smallest possible step between two numeric values, for example the next biggest decimal than _10_ is _10.00000000000000000001_.
+A user is able to add a granularTo constraint for a decimal value with coarser granularity (1, 0.1, 0.01...1E-18, 1E-19) but no finer granularity than 1E-20 is allowed

 Note that granularity concerns which values are valid, not how they're presented.
 If the goal is to enforce a certain number of decimal places in text output, the `formattedAs` operator is required.
 See: [What's the difference between formattedAs and granularTo?](./FrequentlyAskedQuestions.md#whats-the-difference-between-formattedas-and-granularto)